secworks/blake2/README.md

 blake2
 ======

-Hardware implementation of the blake2 hash function
+Hardware implementation of the blake2 hash function.
+The specific function implemented is blake2b

 See:
 https://blake2.net/